ytram99/m3bi_assessment/README.md

 Must have JDK 8, Maven and  installed locally in order to run these modules locally.

-Plugins like Cucumber , Gherkin are required to execute automation tests from ide
+Plugins like Lombok, Cucumber , Gherkin are required to execute automation tests from ide

 ## Usage